Starring – Eddie Albert, Eva Gabor, Tom Lester, Pat Buttram, Frank Cady, Mary Grace Canfield, Sid Melton

 Created by – Paul Henning

 I got a text from my big sister a few weeks ago telling me that she was watching Green Acres and I should give it a try again too.
-It was a good suggestion because being a fifth generation Floridian, who now lives in the tundra North of Massachusetts, the blood in my very deep and very warm and very humid Florida veins has a hard time with January, February and March because of all that darkness and cold and snow, so I can and do easily fall into a depression hell.
+It was a good suggestion because being a sixth generation Floridian, who now lives in the tundra North of Massachusetts, the blood in my very deep and very warm and very humid Florida veins has a hard time with January, February and March because of all that darkness and cold and snow, so I can and do easily fall into a depression hell.
 So there was my big sis, knowing I was on the verge of God knows what thanks to our family’s genetic tendency towards sadness, giving me some of the best medicine I have ever gotten for being a lucky recipient of this family gene of melancholy, re-runs from our childhood.
 Forget psychiatrists and their pills and electric shock treatments, which did nothing but give me all the horrific side effects on their lists anyway, give me the medicine of comedy re-runs any day.

 My sister and me were big Green Acres fans back in the 1980s when we first got access to Green Acres re-runs thanks to a local Orlando station that started airing the triple feature re-run country comedy threat of Green Acres, The Beverly Hillbillies and Petticoat Junction, aka – the show that was zanier than our lives, the show that was a replica of our crazy family, and the show that helped introduce me to my obsession with breasts.
 Ready to find out more about what surprisingly made these re-runs from the homosexually repressed 1960s a big part of my access to lesbian-like characters on TV when I was a 1980s kid?
 I’m not sure that I’m ready because this nostalgic ride was quite the time travel trip.